a1603169/pwa-nextjs-tailwindcss-blog/README.md

 Second, what you need is just 3 clicks!

-1. 1.Click Share btn on your chrome/safari browser (Example is in Chrome)
+1. Click Share btn on your chrome/safari browser (Example is in Chrome)
-2. 2.Click the `Add to Home` btn
+2. Click the `Add to Home` btn
-3. 3.Click `Add`
+3. Click `Add`

 <img src="public/pwa.jpeg" />